#51 Conflict Resolution In The Bible: Turning Fights Into Fruitful Conversations

 Each of those is important, no doubt.
 These acts of obedience flow from our faith and are vital to our witness.
 But, remarkably, the primary way others recognize God’s people is by our love for one another.
 Don’t miss that!

 As redeemed individuals still wrestling against our flesh, we’re bound to have conflict.
 And when it shows up, we shouldn’t be shocked.
 But handling it poorly serves as an indictment against our profession of faith.
 A church marked by unresolved conflict or bitterness undermines its witness.
-Conversely, a church that resolves conflict biblically—through love, forgiveness, and reconciliation—becomes a beacon of hope, pointing others to the transforming power of Christ.
-Let’s strive to be that kind of people, working hard for peace and reflecting God’s love even in our disagreements.
+Conversely, a church that resolves conflict biblically—through love, forgiveness in the Bible, and reconciliation—becomes a beacon of hope, pointing others to the transforming power of Christ.

 Principle #2: Don’t Idolize Peace